 B-Vitamins, in general, are extremely important for a variety of reasons.
-Specifically, B1, B2, B3, B5, B6, B7, B9, B12 — play an essential role in keeping our bodies running the way they are supposed to be running.
+Specifically, B1, B2, B3, B5, B6, B7, B9, and B12 — play an essential role in keeping our bodies running the way they should.
 I am personally a big fan of ensuring you get enough B12.

 B12 is a powerhouse.
-For example, it helps our body produce red blood cells, prevent birth defects in our offspring, prevent osteoporosis, improve mood, reduce depression, boost energy, and so much more.
-One of the reasons that I love it is because of what it can do for our brain.
+For example, it helps our body produce red blood cells, prevent birth defects in our offspring, prevent osteoporosis, improves mood, reduce depression, boost energy, and much more.
+One of the reasons that I love it is because of what it can do for our brains.
 B12 helps keep the brain and nervous system healthy.
-In fact, it is currently believed that B12 is needed to form memories and to concentrate.
+In fact, it is currently believed that B12 is needed to form memories and concentrate.
 I call it “brain food.”
 Of course, it also aids in skin, hair, and nail issues.

 In fact, according to numerous studies from around the world, B vitamins play a vital role in almost every part of our health.
 Dr. Julian Whitaker states that by taking a quality B Complex, you can help yourself stay mentally sharp, reduce the rate of brain atrophy, prevent cardiovascular disease, keep your bones strong, preserve your vision, boost your energy, lift your mood and even prevent allergies and asthma (Whitaker, 2014).